eliraneliassy/gantt-schedule-timeline-calendar/README.md

 - `ghostNode` `{boolean}` - ghost node should be visible?
 - `wait` `{number}` - sometimes you just want to click an item and sometimes you want to move it, this option will tell gstc to wait some time while mouse button is down to turn on moving mode to prevent accidental item move while clicking - time in miliseconds

-You can also add `moveable` and `resizeable` option to each item so you will be able to block movement / resizing of some items or limit movement / resizing to specified axis.
+You can also add `moveable` and `resizeable` option to each item so you will be able to cell movement / resizing of some items or limit movement / resizing to specified axis.
 When you need to move specified item only in some rows you can set `item.moveable` to array of row ids `item.moveable = ['1','2','5']`.

 If you need to add some actions or want to be notified whenever any item is moving or resizing you can subscribe to `config.plugin.ItemMovement` like `const unsubscribe = GSTCState.subscribe('config.plugin.ItemMovement', itemMovement => { /* do something with info */})`.